 Mitigate the impact of changes to the welfare benefit system on households by raising awareness and offering tenants effective solutions to help them manage their changing circumstances.

-Targeted Money Health Checks, based on income and circumstances, tenancy experience and specific service needs to ensure new tenancy’s are affordable and sustainable
+Targeted Money Health Checks, based on income and circumstances, tenancy experience and specific service needs to ensure new tenancy’s are affordable and sustainable.

 Referrals to employment support and digital inclusion services where appropriate.